 8. An Improvement in the Approval Timeline of Various Drugs

-In the past, critical medications were held for a long period because of the long approval process of the FDA or Food and Drug Administration.
+In the past, critical medications were held for an extended period because of the lengthy approval process of the FDA or Food and Drug Administration.
 Government regulatory boards can now improve drug testing speed thanks to technological advancements.
 They can do much better trials for their candidate patients, too.

 A perfect illustration of this is the Real-Time Oncology Review (RTOR) pilot project that aims to accelerate the approval of drugs connected to cancer treatment.